melriffe/gc_attendance/README.txt

 What do these scripts do?

-They call the keeper battlelog API end-point.
+They call the keeper battle log API end-point.
 The data returned is JSON and represents a 'snapshot' of a game in progress.
 This data can be used to track attendance.
 However, the data provides more information that might be interesting to also track: commanders, people joining the server, squads,